thomas-booker/spiritofnirn-discord-bot/Readme.md

 ### About

-This bot will serve The Elder Scrolls Online guild, Spirit of Nirn's Discord server.
+This Discord bot has been created primarily for The Spirit of Nirn, an Elder Scrolls Online guild.

+### Current functionality v 1.0

+* Treasure Hunt service
+* Insults service
+* Compliments service

-### Planned functionality
+### Planned functionality v 2.0

 * Lore service
-* Treasure hunt event support
-* Dungeon mechanics
+* Dungeon mechanics service
+* Build service

+### Future

-* And more...
+* Discord mini-games
+* ... and more!